What is a Postnuptial Agreement?

 - You have agreed that one spouse will stay home to raise children or run the household.

-- You have agreed that one spouse will take on the responsibility of caring for ailing or ill family members.
+- You have agreed that one spouse will be responsible for caring for ailing or ill family members.

 You should not use a Postnuptial Agreement if:

 - The Postnuptial Agreement is too heavily in favor of one party.
-Both parties need to be in agreement on terms before signing.
+Both parties need to agree on terms before signing.

 - You are coerced or feel forced into signing a Postnuptial Agreement.

 - You have not had legal counsel of your own.
-Both parties need to have access to their own counsel so that neither spouse is taken advantage of in this process.
-Not allowing legal counsel might be cause for the Agreement to be nullified by a court later.
+Both parties need access to their counsel, so neither spouse is taken advantage of in this process.
+Not allowing legal counsel might cause the Agreement to be nullified by a court later.

-- Neither spouse has sizable assets or property and neither has substantial debt.
+- Neither spouse has sizable assets or property nor substantial debt.

 - You want to direct the way alimony is allocated.